Wanjira-Faith/Phase3-EventHub-project/README.md

  2. Navigate to the project directory.
  3. Install the required dependencies.

-# Usage
-To begin using Event Hub, execute the `cli.py` script:

-    python cli.py

-This command launches the CLI interface, providing access to a wide range of commands tailored to facilitate event creation, management, and tracking.

 # Features
 Event Hub offers an array of features designed to simplify the event management tasks: